How To Find Mental Health Services

 Partnership for Prescription Assistance helps qualifying individuals without prescription drug coverage get the medications they need.

 Legal Services Corporation provides civil legal aid to low-income Americans.
 Use their website to find programs in individual states.
-Scroll to the bottom of their website to find locate legal aid near you.
+Please scroll to the bottom of their website to find locate legal aid near you.

 National Bar Association provides a directory of state and local bar associations to help find legal representation.

-National Disability Rights Network (State Protection and Advocacy Agencies) protects the civil rights of individuals with disabilities, particularly in hospitals and state prison systems.
+National Disability Rights Network (State Protection and Advocacy Agencies) protects individuals with disabilities’ civil rights, particularly in hospitals and state prison systems.
 Click on the map on the right-hand side of their website to locate the agency near you.

 Community Support Services